X-man34/ME467_Robotics_Project2/report/Final_Report_Friley_Hottes.md

 ### Charles' Custom Filter
 Charles' filter is a variant of Caleb's filter and combines the Mahony and Mahony-TRIAD filters into a hybrid.
 The goal is to use the best filter for the task at hand.
 TRIAD is used then things are relatively still and Mahony when there is movement.
 This is accomplished by computing the magnitude of the angular velocity data and comparing it to a predefined threshold like .1.
 If the value is greater than that, a plain Mahony filter is used but if its lower then the Modified Mahony Filter is used, utilizing the TRIAD method to compute the innovation as described above.
 This has good results and works as intended.

-It is important however to note that all these suppositions about the relative accuracy of different filters are dependent on our visualization code and subjective comparison of what we see in the visualization versus what we remember doing.
-There is a potential issue with initial conditions and differing coordinate systems in the visualizer which could significancy impact the results.
-This may be addressed, time allowing.

 ## Question 1